the-answerai/mcp-server-salesforce/README.md

 For automated OAuth token management (recommended for personal use):

 1. Create a Connected App in Salesforce
-2. Enable OAuth settings with callback URL: `https://test.salesforce.com/services/oauth2/success`
+2. Enable OAuth settings (callback URL not required for server-side token refresh)
 3. Set OAuth scopes: `api`, `id`, `refresh_token`
 4. Save the Client ID and Client Secret
-5. Perform OAuth flow once to get a refresh token
+5. Perform OAuth flow once to get a refresh token (use any valid callback URL during initial setup)
 6. Configure the refresh token in environment variables - the server will automatically refresh access tokens as needed

 ### Usage with Claude Desktop